TypeFox/monaco-languageclient/docs/introduction.md

 ## monaco-editor and @codingame/monaco-vscode-api

 The Monaco Editor is the code editor that powers VSCode.
-In the past it was extracted by Microsoft from the monolithic VSCode as self-standing [npm package](https://www.npmjs.com/package/monaco-editor), so people can have an editor that works in the web. [monaco-editor](https://microsoft.github.io/monaco-editor/) provides syntax highlighting, basic editing features and a rich API for customization.
-However, by default, it does include language-specific features like code completion or diagnostics only for very few languages (e.g. TypeScript/JavaScript, HTML).
+In the past it was extracted by Microsoft from the monolithic VSCode as a self-standing [npm package](https://www.npmjs.com/package/monaco-editor), so people could have an editor that works in the web. [monaco-editor](https://microsoft.github.io/monaco-editor/) provides syntax highlighting, basic editing features and a rich API for customization.
+However, by default, it does include language-specific features like code completion or diagnostics only for a few languages (e.g. TypeScript/JavaScript, HTML).
 It can't be connected to language servers as it does not offer support for the Language Server Protocol directly.

 This is where the `@codingame/monaco-vscode-api` comes in.
-It supplies a modularized VSCode Web and its API allowing you to build a web applications that only use a sub-set of VSCode itself.
-Hereby, you can use things like the `vscode-langugaeclient` library or Textmate syntax highlighting that are usually not available with the regular `monaco-editor` npm package.
+It supplies a modularized VSCode Web and its API allowing you to build web applications that only use a sub-set of VSCode itself.
+This lets you use things like the `vscode-languageclient` library or Textmate syntax highlighting that are usually not available with the regular `monaco-editor` npm package.
 Trying to re-integrate the package back into VSCode is not possible without substantial modification.
-Thus a fully `monaco-editor` API compatible package named `@codingame/monaco-vscode-editor-api` is available as npm package along many others under the `@codingame/monaco-vscode` umbrella.
+Thus a fully `monaco-editor` API compatible package named `@codingame/monaco-vscode-editor-api` is available as an npm package along with many others under the `@codingame/monaco-vscode` umbrella.

 ### How the Monaco Language Client Works